RosenKrumov/arxiv-bert-classification/README.md

 # arxiv-bert-classification
-This repository contains a trainable BERT model experiment on Kaggle Arxiv Dataset [https://www.kaggle.com/datasets/Cornell-University/arxiv]
+This repository contains a trainable BERT model experiment on Kaggle Arxiv Dataset [https://www.kaggle.com/datasets/Cornell-University/arxiv] <br>
-It also has a Django REST Framework app that runs a server and provides an API for predicting on an already trained model
+It also has a Django REST Framework app that runs a server and provides an API for predicting on an already trained model <br><br>

 I recommend going through the EDA analysis part first -> [https://github.com/RosenKrumov/arxiv-bert-classification/blob/main/arxiv_bert/analysis/eda-dataset-creation.ipynb]